-Figure 7.
+Figure 6.
 Connect the node to a wired root

 Number or Icon and Description 1 A root that is connected over Ethernet to a network switch.
 2 A node that is connected over a 5 GHz backhaul WiFi connection to the root.
+Although model WAX608Y can function as a node, you can power it through PoE only.
 3 A mobile phone with the Insight app or either a computer or a tablet with access to the Insight Cloud Portal.
 The Insight Cloud Portal or Insight app lets you configure and manage the node in the Insight Instant Mesh WiFi network.

-A network switch.
+4 A network switch.
+If model WAX608Y functions as a root, the switch must provide PoE+ to the access point.
+5 A network router that is connected to the Internet.
+9 Broadcast in the 2.4 GHz radio band.